Sam J. Miller: Career

 Miller's young adult novel The Art of Starving was released by HarperCollins in July 2017.
 The novel is about a gay, bullied teenage boy who believes that extreme hunger awakens supernatural abilities and is rooted in Miller's own experience with an adolescent eating disorder.
-It was a finalist for the World Science Fiction Society award for Best Young Adult novel and won the Andre Norton Award for Young Adult Science Fiction and Fantasy in 2018.
+It was a finalist for the 2018 Lodestar Award for Best Young Adult Book (formerly titled the World Science Fiction Society Award) and won the 2017 Andre Norton Award for Young Adult Science Fiction and Fantasy.

 His first novel for adults, Blackfish City, was released in April 2018 by Ecco Press.
 His second young adult novel, Destroy All Monsters, was published by HarperTeen in 2019.
 His second adult novel, The Blade Between, was published by Ecco Press in 2020.

 Miller's first short-fiction collection, Boys, Beasts & Men, was published in May 2022 by Tachyon Publications.
 It contains previously published and new stories with an introduction written by Amal El-Mohtar.
 It won the 2023 Locus Award for Best Collection.